mvadari/XRPL-Standards/meta-xls.md

 Any XLS that wants to be considered for `Draft` status should have the following parts:

 - **Preamble**: RFC 822 style headers containing metadata about the XLS, including the XLS number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
 Irrespective of the category, the title and description should not include XLS number.
 See below for details.
+- **Changelog**: A dated list of all version changes and a summary of what was changed.
+This section is mandatory for all XLSes with a version.
 - **Abstract**: Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.
 - **Motivation** (optional): A motivation section is critical for XLSes that want to change the protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the XLS solves.
 This section may be omitted if the motivation is evident.
 - **Specification**: The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.
 See below for details.